KSaubhagya/ChatBot/README.md

 ## 🧐 About
 This project implements a basic chatbot in **Python**.
-It’s designed for learners who want to understand how chatbots work — from simple text matching to extending logic for smarter conversations.
+It’s designed for learners who want to understand how chatbots work, and explore the structure of a simple chatbot — from simple text matching to extending logic for smarter conversations.

 ---